govau/pancake/README.md

 ### syrup
 `syrup`
 Type: `[command]`
-Option: `<path>` _(optional) overwrite where to look for the `node_module` folder_
+Option: `<path>` _(optional) overwrite where to look for the `node_modules` folder_
 Default value: `path to one level below cwd`

-Syrup compiles your pancake assets and writes them to disk.
+Syrup compiles your Pancake assets and writes them to disk.
 It comes with sane defaults that you can overwrite by adding the `pancake` object into your
 `package.json`.
 All settings are automatically saved into your `package.json` file unless you supply the `--nosave` flag.

 ```shell